Fact is: not all land is created equal.

 Of course these are property investors should target, as that’s where they’ll get above average capital growth.

 For as long as I’ve been investing the argument has been raging: regional Australia vs capital cities; or inner suburbs vs outer suburbs.

 Some better performing regional areas have exhibited more capital growth than some underperforming capital city suburbs and some high growth outer suburbs have grown faster than some demographically challenged inner suburbs.

 But overall for strong, stable long-term growth that outperforms the averages the inner and middle ring suburbs of our capital cities are the place to invest.

-In an article in API Magazine property Researcher John Lindeman explained that around the time of Federation (at the turn of the 20th century) the price of country property was equal to and in some cases greater than the cost of similar properties in the city.
+In an article a number of years ago property researcher John Lindeman explained that around the time of Federation (at the turn of the 20th century) the price of country property was equal to and in some cases greater than the cost of similar properties in the city.

 But over time this has slowly changed as we have moved from an agrarian society to an industrialized nation.